© 2024 Lakeshore Public Media

 Eddy performs at Central Park in Griffith on July 1 as a headliner of the Broad Street Blues Fest.
 Showtime is 9:00pm His latest album -- "SOUL FUNKY" -- captured Eddy live on stage with Ronnie Baker Brooks.
 Songs from that album and other releases in Eddy's catalog are heard on today's program.

-Tom Lounges has been a region radio personality and a music journalist since 1979.
-For the last 35-years, he has been reporting on entertainment as a weekly columnist and feature writer for The Times newspaper.
-He was also publisher and editor of the monthly tri-state entertainment magazine ("Midwest BEAT Magazine") for over two decades, he has written hundreds of features for numerous national glossy magazines over the decades, and he wrote "Liner Notes" for over a dozen albums release by Sony Records.
+Tom Lounges has been a radio personality and music journalist since 1979.
+For the last 43 years, Tom has been reporting on entertainment as a weekly music columnist and feature writer for The Times newspaper.